ghalestrilo/ornette/README.md

 # Ornette
-An OSC server to interact with different music-generating ML models
+An OSC server to interact with different music-generating ML models.
+This is **very** work-in-progress at the moment and will probably break.

+## Concept

 ## Dependencies